 In 2010, film-making husband and wife duo Christopher and Christine Kezelos screened their first stop-motion animation called Zero in over 50 international film festivals, winning 15 awards.
-In 2011 their follow-up stop-motion short called The Maker is proving to be and even bigger hit.
+In 2011 their follow-up stop-motion short called The Maker has proven to be an even bigger hit.

 The Maker is set in a fantasy world where a strange creature races against time to make the most important and beautiful creation of his life.